 – Hire an engineer or a professional prototype designer.
 The pros know what they’re doing.
 They do it for a living and have more efficient ways of bring in your idea to life.
 It’s a little more costly than building it yourself, but you will probably get some amazing improvement suggestions along the way.

 – Advertise at an industrial design university.
-Students are always looking for projects to feature in their portfolio, and they will require a smaller budget than a pro.
+Students are always looking for projects to feature in their portfolio and some extra money in their student accounts, and they will require a smaller budget than a pro.
 This option is the most efficient one when you’re building an initial prototype.
 Future models may be built with more expensive materials, so it’s better to catch your flaws earlier on.

 Your initial prototype is obviously not going to be the final one.
 That’s why it’s a prototype!
 Don’t expect to build it and have it work perfectly (unless you’re that lucky).
 Be prepared to go through trial and error.
 Here are some questions you can ask yourself when testing a prototype:

 These questions will help you organize and manage your solutions.
 At the end, you’ll have a product that you’re proud of and that your customers will love.

 Prototyping is not an easy process.
 Including all the material and labor costs, it’s an expensive and time-consuming phase.
 It’s especially costly since you won’t be making it in bulk.
 So, each individual prototype will have a much higher cost than your future cost per unit.